South Korea scrambles jets as North Korea sends drones over border | Law-Order

 South Korea's transport ministry said earlier that flights departing from its Incheon and Gimpo airports were suspended following a request from the military.
 The suspension began at 1:08 p.m.
 (0408 GMT) at Gimpo and at 1:22 p.m. at Incheon and lasted for about an hour before flight departures resumed at around 2:10 p.m., a ministry official told Reuters.

-While scrambling to counter the drones, a South Korean KA-1 light attack aircraft crashed shortly after departing its Wonju base in the country's east, a defence ministry official said.
+While scrambling to counter the drones, a South Korean KA-1 light attack aircraft crashed shortly after taking off from its base at Wonju in the country's east, a defence ministry official said.
 Its two pilots were able to escape before the crash and are in the hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)